 - Put the liquid back in the pan and add the sugar.
 Stir and heat gently at first until the sugar is dissolved.
 Then bring it up to a gentle boil for approximately 15 minutes.
 See the notes for tips on knowing when it's ready.

-- Pour into clean sterilised jars while it's still hot
+- Pour into clean sterilised jars and put the lids on while it's still hot